 Let’s discuss what’s going on here in the Sacrifice Zones—specifically our rural sacrifice zones.

-Here’s what’s important to remember as you read: despite corporate propaganda to the contrary, folks furious about the fracking invasions are not all anti-drilling.
-And folks who fought against the repeal of the Clean Power Plan and the repeal of our stream protections are not all anti-coal or anti-fossil fuel.
+Here’s what’s important to remember as you read: despite corporate propaganda to the contrary, folks furious about the extraction invasions are not all anti-drilling, anti-coal or anti-fossil fuel.